Why I Wake Up Early in the Morning

 I hope that this blog post has been beneficial to you.
 But, like most blog posts, this is all rah, rah, motivation, how to stuff.
 I want to get real for a minute and really dive into the reason why I get up early in the morning.

 When I was in my late 20’s I was fired from my nice corporate job.
-It was a life changing experience.
+It was a life-changing experience.
 At the time I was a husband, father of 2, and 1 on the way.

 My entire life was flipped.
 How could I provide for the family?
 How could I provide for this unborn child?
-How was I going to keep a roof over our head?
+How was I going to keep a roof over our heads?
 There were so many questions.

 I had a mortgage, car payments, and student loan debt.
 The savings was only going to last for a short while.
 These life changes were not things they taught in business school.

 As I assessed my options, I decided that whatever happened, I was going to be in charge.
 I was not going to let the fate of my family be held by the highest bidder.

 So, as I looked for work, interviewed, and tried to generate some cash flow, I also tried to figure out how to start a business (it was hard).
 It was the hardest thing I ever did.
 I took it to the early morning to get this done.